JustinIven/smtp-oauth-relay/README.md

 ![Sequence diagram](docs/images/sequenceDiagram.svg)

-## Security Considerations
+### Security considerations
 - Always use TLS in production environments
-- Store client secrets securely and never commit them to source control
+- Store client secrets securely and rotate them from time to time
 - Restrict application permissions to only the necessary sender addresses using Application Access Policies
 - Monitor logs for failed authentication or sending attempts

-## FAQ
+### FAQ
 Q: Can I use this relay with any SMTP client? \
 A: Yes, any SMTP client that supports AUTH PLAIN or AUTH LOGIN should work.